MariusZerni/project-4/README.md

       unique_together = (('mentor', 'mentee',))
 ```

-The entity CommentType is used to store the types of comments supported by the platform: public/private.This static table which will only be populated from a fixture file at the project setup:
+The entity CommentType is used to store the types of comments supported by the platform: public/private.
+This static table will be populated from a fixture file at the project setup:

 ```py
 class CommentType(models.Model):